Suraj9954/E-Learning-LMS/README.md

 # E-Learning-LMS
-A full-stack Learning Management System using the MERN stack, enabling users to purchase courses, preview lectures, reset passwords, and more.
+A full-stack Learning Management System using the MERN stack, enabling users to purchase courses, preview lectures, reset password, and more.